 So, here I was … for a week that at this point seemed to stretch away into being a very long week indeed – on my own in Germany.

 My first full day based in Düsseldorf – and I was back on a train, this time heading for Duisberg archives.
-My daughter advised me to use Google rather than my usual Apple maps, and although I’m quite an Apple fan, Google maps indeed did a better job of helping me find my way around on foot.
-In no time at all, I was hiking all over the place – seldom taking a wrong turn and covering on average about seven to eight miles a day.
+Using Google maps, in no time at all, I was hiking all over the place – seldom taking a wrong turn and covering on average about seven to eight miles a day.
 It was exhilarating.
 You get to ‘know’ a city when it’s passing under your feet, somehow.

 Duisberg itself is a fairly ordinary town – like many post-War British towns, I suppose.
-I was passing through it fairly quickly to get to the archives, but it felt fine to be out and about here, and good to be walking so much.
-The one shop I went into for an adaptor had incredibly helpful staff, and we managed my language ‘shortcomings’ just fine.
+I was passing through it fairly quickly to get to the archives, but it was good to be walking so much.
+The one shop I went into for an adaptor had incredibly helpful staff, and we managed my German language ‘shortcomings’ just fine.

 Duisberg archives are massive.
 There’s a chimney-stack structure with no windows in a large section, soaring above.
 It’s an odd design, but presumably the absence of windows helps keep old documents safe.
 A strange kind of aesthetic, though.